Westmoreland County Court Records

 Are Court Records Public in Westmoreland County?

 Court records in Westmoreland County are generally open to the public under the Case Records Public Access Policy of the Unified Judicial System of Pennsylvania.
-This policy, adopted by the Pennsylvania Supreme Court, establishes standards for public access to case records maintained by all courts in the commonwealth.
+Adopted by the Pennsylvania Supreme Court, this policy sets the standards for public access to case records maintained by all courts in the commonwealth.
 It requires that case records be available for public inspection unless a specific legal provision restricts access.

-The Public Access Policy mandates that filers redact certain confidential information before filing documents with any court.
-Categories of information that must not appear in publicly accessible filings include Social Security numbers, financial account numbers, dates of birth (other than year), and names of minor children.
+The Public Access Policy also requires that filers redact certain confidential information before submitting documents to any court.
+Categories that must not appear in publicly accessible filings include Social Security numbers, financial account numbers, dates of birth (other than the year), and names of minor children.

-Beyond redaction requirements, Pennsylvania law and court rules restrict public access to certain categories of records entirely.
+Beyond those redaction requirements, Pennsylvania law and court rules restrict access to certain categories of records entirely.
 These include:

-Any person denied access to a court record may challenge the denial through procedures established under the Public Access Policy.
-Custodian offices — including the Clerk of Courts, Prothonotary, and Register of Wills — are required to explain the legal basis for any denial of access.
+Anyone denied access to a court record may challenge that denial through procedures established under the Public Access Policy.
+Custodian offices — including the Clerk of Courts, Prothonotary, and Register of Wills — must explain the legal basis for any denial.

 Westmoreland County Criminal Court Records

-Criminal court records in Westmoreland County are maintained by the Clerk of Courts, which serves as the official record custodian for all criminal and juvenile proceedings before the Court of Common Pleas.
-The office manages dockets, collects fines and restitution, and processes records requests from the public, attorneys, and media.
+Criminal court records in Westmoreland County are maintained by the Clerk of Courts, the official record office for all criminal and juvenile proceedings before the Court of Common Pleas.
+The office manages dockets, collects fines and restitution, and handles records requests from the public, attorneys, and media.

 Clerk of Courts Office